 That job can be confusing.
 It involves assessing potential cash flow needs and tax liabilities many years—or even decades—into the future.
-And you need a clear picture of the role deferred compensation will play in achieving a comfortable retirement or other financial goals.
-So before you enroll in an NQDC plan, consider these factors to help you make the most of your distributions—whenever you decide to take them.
+You need a clear picture of the role deferred compensation will play in achieving a comfortable retirement or other financial goals.
+So before you enroll in an NQDC plan, consider these factors to help you make the most of your distributions, whenever you decide to take them.

 Planning retirement distributions